Rolmer1964/Rolmer1964/README.md

-- 👋 Hi, I’m Rolmer, a nom very experienced programmer, but a enthusiastic and motivated studant
+- 👋 Hi, I’m Rolmer, a not very experienced programmer, but a enthusiastic and motivated studant
 - 👀 I’m interested in be better
 - 🌱 I’m currently learning AWS, node, python
 - 💞️ I’m looking to collaborate on dabases.
 That's what a really know aboutr